 While you may be an experienced boater, you can’t guarantee that the people you take with you share that same level of experience.
 Always conduct a safety briefing before you take anybody out on your boat.
 Ensure they have their own lifejackets and help them to understand the rules they must follow to stay safe.

 Full-speed boating presents problems, regardless of the weather conditions.
-The faster you’re moving, the less time that you have to react to obstacles.
+Know the speed limits on the Florida waterways.
+The faster you’re moving, the less time you have to react to obstacles.
 Bad weather and low-light conditions compound this problem.
 Don’t go faster than necessary when you’re on the water.